Cihsan/product-analysis/README.md

 ## Features

-* Use four diffrent Charts from rechart
+* Use four different Charts from rechart
 * Use react Router Without loading navigation
 * Use my made custom hook
 * make own write in blog section